 Andy Liu

 I am a third-year PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by Mona Diab and Daniel Fried.
-I am also currently interning at Meta FAIR, working with Ruta Desai.
 My research is supported by the NSF Graduate Fellowship.

-I’m broadly interested in value alignment and human-AI interaction, especially in the context of language models.
-Some specific subquestions I’m currently interested in include:
+I’m broadly interested in value alignment and multi-agent interaction, especially in the context of language models.
+Some specific subquestions I’m currently thinking about include:

-- What are the best ways to train agents to collaborate with users and task partners?
+- What are the best ways to train agents to collaborate with human task partners?

 - How can we effectively oversee real-world interactions between many LLM agents?